Eikkojt/PartyGui/README.md

 Programmers may notice a 3rd project called "PartyTest" included in the solution.
 This is a VERY simple CLI applet designed to debug PartyLib and can be deleted if desired.
 I have kept it inside the main branch in case anybody would like to see how the core of PartyLib functions.

 # Building
-The GUI is a ``.NET 6 Core`` WinForms project and requires everything those require.
+The GUI is a ``.NET 6 Core`` WinForms project and requires everything those required.
 Past that, it has a few NuGet dependencies which should get resolved on startup. ``dotnet restore`` can also be run if this doesn't happen for some reason.

 PartyLib is a ``.NET 6 Core`` Class Library project and is designed to have only a few dependencies.
 These can be restored with ``dotnet restore`` if Visual Studio does not automatically find them.

 Building is done via standard build tools and outputs to the standard ``bin`` directory.
+An important fact to keep in mind is that the PartyScraper GUI project is stored in the ``KemonoScraperSharp-GUI`` folder as this was the deprecated name and I am unsure how to change it within Visual Studio.

 You may also simply check out ``Actions`` and download any artifacts you wish, pre-compiled.

 # PartyLib Information
 The PartyLib project is now included in this repo!
-PartyLib is a C# .NET 6 class library I created to make the core functions of the scraping software portable, mainly to allow me to program the GUIs easier.
-This library can however also be used for anyone wishing to create their own scraper or modify data from party websites.
+PartyLib is a C# .NET 6 class library I created to make the core functions of the scraping software portable, mainly to allow me to program the GUIs more easily.
+This library can however also be used for anyone wishing to create their scraper or modify data from party websites.

 # Planned Features
 - ~~Option to translate into any language instead of just English~~ **Implemented into PartyLib, pending GUI addition**